Backiscute/config-parser/README.md

 - `logging`?:
     - `error`?: `boolean` - Whether or not to log any errors that happen while parsing or loading the files to the console.
 Defaults to `true`.
     - `debug`?: `boolean` - Whether or not to log additional info about the parser to the console.
 Defaults to `false`.
+- `events`?: `FSWatcherEvents` - An object containing name of the chokidar event with a function to handle it.
 ### ConfigFileOptions
 - `path`: `string` - The path to file.
 - `hotReload`?: `boolean` - Whether or not to watch this file for changes.
 Overrides the global `hotReload`.